GameWeaver/Tornado/README.md

 open the app.

-If you get: "Accessory Unavailable: The attached accessory uses too much power", you need to restart your iPad, or charge your iPad to 100%.
+If you get: "Accessory Unavailable: The attached accessory uses too much power", you need to restart your iPad, and charge your iPad/OP-1 to 100%.
 If anyone knows of a cable that can charge and use the camera connection kit at the same time, can they let me know?

 CoreMidi